ChokoGroup/CHA-Multi-OS-Boot/README.md

 The preinstalled system images don't include any roms beside those in the offical CHA OS.

 Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because of memory restrictions.
+To help with low memory, a swapfile will be used if CHOKO_DISK is available (both in Lakka and Batocera).
+Also in CHOKO_DISK, update folder is used to allow aumomatic download and upgrade of Lakka and Batocera.
 We are still using the orangepi-plus2e builds for Lakka instead of the capcom-home-arcade, because of slugish UI.